SahajKAT/MERN-Chat-App/README.md

-# Chatter-Box
+# Quix-Chat

-Welcome to Chatter Box, a full-stack chat application designed for efficient real-time communication.
+Welcome to Quix-Chat, a full-stack chat application designed for efficient real-time communication.
 Utilizing Socket.io for instantaneous messaging and MongoDB for secure data storage, Chatter Box provides a robust platform for seamless chatting experiences.
 ## Tech Stack

 **Client:** React JS